 - They took more than $950 in stolen property

-However, they took the tools not because they were planning on it, but because they saw the opening.
+However, they took the tools not because they planned to but because they saw the opening.
 So, there was no previous intent to commit a crime before entering the property.
-This person can get the burglary charges DROPPED or reduced to something less serious.
+This person can get the burglary charges dropped or reduced to something less serious.

 Kidnapping